awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/sagemaker-edge-manager-component.md

 ## Dependencies<a name="sagemaker-edge-manager-component-dependencies"></a>

 When you deploy a component, AWS IoT Greengrass also deploys compatible versions of its dependencies\.
-You must meet the requirements for the component and all of its dependencies to successfully deploy the component\.
+This means that you must meet the requirements for the component and all of its dependencies to successfully deploy the component\.
 This section lists the dependencies for the [released versions](#sagemaker-edge-manager-component-changelog) of this component and the semantic version constraints that define the component versions for each dependency\.
 You can also view the dependencies for each version of the component in the [AWS IoT Greengrass console](https://console.aws.amazon.com/greengrass)\.
 On the component details page, look for the **Dependencies** list\.

 The following table lists the dependencies for version 1\.0\.x of this component\.